Niko-Group/paper_writing_info/README.md

 ### Abstract
-Short version of the introduction.
 It should start with a sentence setting the context and why the task is important.
 Then, it should present the limitations of previous work (if applicable) followed with what new you are proposing.
 Close with the main contributions of the paper.

 Example 1: